 Accept criticism gracefully and don't criticize or accuse the other person.
 Own your feelings rather than make accusations.
 For example, if you have experienced pain in the relationship, don't accuse the other person of doing something to hurt you.
 Instead, use "I" statements, be specific about what you found hurtful, and acknowledge why the other person may have acted as he or she did.
 Example: Pat's mother stopped inviting Pat to important family gatherings because Pat was always "high" and caused a scene.
-Instead of saying "You're not helping me by keeping me away from the family," Pat should say something like: "I feel rejected when I don't get invitations to family gatherings, but I can understand why you might not want me there."
+Instead of saying "You hurt me when you reject me," Pat might say something like: "I feel rejected when I don't get invitations to family gatherings, but I can understand why you might not want me there."